 Welcome to the anesthesiology residency program at Tufts Medical Center and Tufts Children’s Hospital!
 We are excited you’ve chosen anesthesiology as your specialty.
 During your training you will develop the knowledge and skills to become an outstanding anesthesiologist and consultant.
 Our anesthesiology residency training program offers a comprehensive educational experience with broad clinical exposure across all subspecialties, an extensive didactic program, a robust resident research program, and an excellent track record of graduate success.

-The Anesthesiology Residency Program is an ACGME fully accredited three-year Advanced program (CA-1 to CA-3) and provides clinical and academic exposure to all specialty areas.
-The surgical case mix is skewed towards a complex and high risk referral base, resulting in challenging clinical experiences for the residents throughout the three years of training.
+The program is ACGME accredited and offers eight advanced positions (CA-1 to CA-3) and two categorical positions with a surgical preliminary year at Tufts Medical Center.
+The surgical case mix is skewed towards the complex and high risk resulting in challenging clinical experiences for residents throughout their training.

 Thank you again for your interest in our program.
 We look forward to hearing from you.

 Associate Program Director